-Idaho has over 5,000 peaks that have 300 feet or more of prominence and many more worthwhile peaks and formations that have less than 300 feet of prominence.
-However, Idaho has only nine summits that lie above 12,000 feet.
+Idaho has over 5,000 peaks with 300 feet or more of prominence and many more worthwhile peaks and formations that have less than 300 feet of prominence.
+However, Idaho has only nine ranked summits that lie above 12,000 feet.
 These peaks are collectively known as the “12ers.”

-The nine Idaho 12ers are the most sought-after goals for Idaho climbers, led by Idaho’s tallest peak, Mount Borah.
+The nine Idaho 12ers are the most sought-after goals for Idaho climbers, led by Idaho’s highest peak, Mount Borah.
 While the 12ers are rivaled by many lesser Idaho peaks, in terms of aesthetics and climbing difficulty, the 12ers provide plenty of outstanding views and challenging routes.
 Climbing these peaks will test your mountaineering skills, your willpower, and your conditioning.
 Achieving all nine summits places you into a unique category of Idaho peak baggers.

 Each of the Idaho 12ers has its own page.
-Mount Borah, as the tallest and most popular peak, has several pages dedicated to it.
+Mount Borah, as the highest and most popular peak, has several pages dedicated to it.
 One page covers its standard route, the Southwest “Chicken Out” Ridge, and the Route Overview page provides information and links to many of its other approaches.
 In the Climbing History section of the website (accessed from the menu bar at the top of the page), a search of the word “Borah” will bring up several pages that present notable aspects of the Peak’s history.